Alex Box Stadium

 Alex Box Stadium, pronounced Alec Box Stadium, was a baseball stadium in Baton Rouge, Louisiana, United States.
 It was the home field of the LSU Tigers baseball team.
 The stadium was located across the street from Tiger Stadium, which is visible in right field.
-It was most notable for The Intimidator, a large billboard behind the right-field fence featuring the six years in which LSU won the College World Series.
+It was most notable for The Intimidator, a large billboard behind the right-field fence featuring the eight years in which LSU won the College World Series.